Mission and objectives

-The Lithuanian Confederation of Industrialists (LPK) is a major association and lobby group in Lithuania which represents the interests of large industrialists and employers.
-The Confederation in an umbrella organization uniting 50 branch and 7 regional associations which comprise over 3000 medium and large enterprises from various public and private sectors.
+The Lithuanian Confederation of Industrialists (LPK) is a major association in Lithuania which represents the interests of large industrialists and employers.
+The Confederation in an umbrella organization uniting 55 branch and 7 regional associations which comprise over >4000 medium and large enterprises from various public and private sectors.

 LPK members include most Lithuanian production enterprises, banks, trading companies, representative offices of foreign firms, research institutes, and educational establishments.
 The activities of LPK members cover all the main branches of industry: nearly all goods manufactured in Lithuania are their products.
-They cover all the main sectors of industry and unite over a third of the Lithuanian work force, which generates almost 60% of Lithuanian GNP.
+They cover all the main sectors of industry and unite over a third of the Lithuanian work force, which generates 58 % of Lithuanian GDP.

 Main objectives of the Confederation are: to create the most favourable conditions for economic, technical and social progress of Lithuanian enterprises regardless their ownership form, to represent rights of the members of Confederation and to defend their interests in the governmental, social and international structures, to expand markets for products and raw materials, to improve conditions of exports as well as for imports in order to enable Lithuanian industry to contribute a proper contribution to the strengthening of the national economy, to represent entrepreneurs and defend their social and legal interests, to make contacts among Lithuanian manufacturers and their counterparts abroad through international exhibitions and available information systems.